kkyr/fig/README.md

 - Full support for`time.Time` & `time.Duration`
 - Tiny API
 - Decoders for `.yaml`, `.json` and `.toml` files
+- Set String and Reader options for reference config.
+You can find example usage in `examples/reader` folder

 ## Getting Started